Using ResNet for Image Classification with PyTorch

 ['tench', 'goldfish', 'great white shark', 'tiger shark', 'hammerhead', 'electric ray', 'stingray', 'cock', 'hen', 'ostrich']

-Load and Preprocess the Image
+Loading and Preprocessing the Image

 Next, we’ll load a sample image, apply the transformations, and prepare it for the model.
 The image is loaded using the PIL library.